chuck-h/twrap-smart-contracts/README.md

 Because we need a Telos Native stablecoin.
 ## Operating sequence example
-* User1e, a tEVM user, acquires MUSD, a USD stablecoin on tEVM, for fiat
+* User1e, a tEVM user, acquires MUSD, a USD stablecoin on tEVM, via DEX or for fiat
 * User1e wraps the MUSD into a bridgeable equivalent WMUSD, which is an ERC20 wrap contract with an extra call function for bridging.
-* User1e submits an EVM "bridge-to" call to the WMUSD contract, specifying User1n (a native account owned by the same individual) as recipient.
+* User1e submits an EVM "bridge" call to the WMUSD contract, specifying User1n (a native account owned by the same individual) as recipient.
 * User1n receives the bridged Telos native token TMUSD, just minted by the contract, into their account
 * User1n buys something from a merchant and pays with TMUSD.
 The merchant receives TMUSD into account User2n
 * User2n transfers TMUSD to the Native bridge contract with the recipient EVM account specified in the memo.
 In this case the recipient is an EVM account they also own, User2e.